 Sierra Madre Gold and Silver Ltd. (the "Company") was incorporated on October 10, 2017 in British Columbia and has its head office located at 10th Floor - 595 Howe Street, Vancouver, British Columbia, Canada.
 The Company was incorporated as L1 Capital Corp. and changed its name to Sierra Madre Gold and Silver Ltd. on December 15, 2020.
-The Company received a conditional listing approval from the TSX Venture Exchange on March 25, 2021 and its shares commenced trading under the ticker symbol "SM" on April 19, 2021 (Note 12).
+The Company received a conditional listing approval from the TSX Venture Exchange on March 25, 2021 and its shares commenced trading under the ticker symbol "SM" on April 19, 2021.

 On November 30, 2020, the Company completed a merger (reverse take-over) with a private BC company, Sierra Madre Holdings Ltd. ("Sierra Madre Holdings"), whereby the Company, the legal acquirer, acquired all of the issued and outstanding shares of Sierra Madre Holdings, the legal subsidiary, through a share exchange agreement.
-Upon completion of the transaction (Note 3), the shareholders of Sierra Madre Holdings effectively gained control of the Company, thereby resulting in Sierra Madre Holdings becoming the accounting parent.
+The transaction (Note 3) resulted in Sierra Madre Holdings becoming the accounting parent.
 These consolidated financial statements represent the continuation of the financial statements of Sierra Madre Holdings except as to share capital structure, which has been retroactively restated to reflect the legal capital of the Company (Note 4).

-The Company holds an interest in the Tepic mineral property in Mexico, which is considered to be in the exploration stage.
-Based on the information available to date, the Company has not yet determined whether its mineral property contains ore reserves.
+The Company holds an interest in the Tepic and La Tigra mineral properties located in Mexico, which are considered to be in the exploration stage.
+Based on the information available to date, the Company has not yet determined whether its mineral properties contain ore reserves.
 The Company has no source of operating revenue and is dependent upon the issuance of shares to fund its operations and exploration activities.
-The Company's continuing operation is dependent upon establishing reserves and resources, maintaining its rights, access, and title to the property, obtaining the financing necessary to maintain operations and successfully complete its exploration and development, and attaining future profitable production.
+The Company's continuing operation is dependent upon establishing reserves and resources, maintaining its rights, access, and title to the properties, obtaining the financing necessary to maintain operations and successfully complete its exploration and development, and attaining future profitable production.

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of operations for at least the next twelve months.
-As at December 31, 2020, the Company had a deficit of \$1,550,241 (2019 - \$346,771) and positive working capital of \$15,071,805 (2019 - deficiency of \$36,556), which management considers to be sufficient to fund its planned operating and exploration activities for the ensuing twelve months.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of operations for at least the next twelve months.
+As at December 31, 2021, the Company had a deficit of \$8,662,420 (2020 - \$1,550,241) and working capital (current assets less current liabilities) of \$10,581,767 (2020 - \$15,071,805), which management considers to be sufficient to fund its planned operating and exploration activities for the ensuing twelve months.